 In 1917, under the baton of Christopher van Tuinen the choir performed Vaughan Williams’ A Sea Symphony , later followed by the Australian Premiere of Rosetti’s Requiem and the Mozart Requiem.
 Premieres have continued to be a feature of the choir to the delight of all.

 At the end of 2018, Christopher van Tuinen announced his retirement from the choir after a long, productive and happy time for everyone involved.
 Towards the end of 2019 Kris Bowtell was appointed the new Conductor, with the interim being led by Sarah Mills Menogue both in Perth and in China.

 For the first time in its history, in October 2019, the choir undertook a tour to China.
 This included Conductor Sarah Mills Menogue, soloists Katja Webb and Mark Alderson as well as the choristers.
 Four concerts in four cities were performed over a week and a half and the tour was hailed as a great success by all.

 The final concert of 2019 was another Australian Premiere performance, a collaboration with the PUCS choir and St Barnabas choir, of the Fanny Hensel (Mendelssohn) Words from the Bible.
 Again, these collaborations provide the opportunityto undertake and perform works that otherwise would be not feasible for UWACS.

-Eighty-five years on and the choir still contributes to University life.
+Eighty nine years on and the choir still contributes to University life.
 Over the years many substantial musical projects have been supported.
-This includes School of Music students who have been presented with prizes for fifty-seven years.
+This includes School of Music students who have been presented with prizes for over sixty years.
 The current healthy membership and finances are a tribute to all past and present members.
 UWACS remains the third longest running choral society in Australia.

 Long may UWACS and its traditions prosper.